towshif/towshif.github.io/docs/04.Organizing-Reporting/html.md

 * `<p>` tag - paragraph
 * `<h1>, <h2>, <h3>` tag - headers of differnt font size; 1 being highest and large the number smaller the font
 * `a` tag - this is a link tag that often contains a `href` link.
 We usually see them as clickable links on a webpage
 * `img` tag - this tag contains a image that we want to display on our webpage.
 It also contains a `src` source link to the image file or URL.
+Usage Syntax:

+        <a href="URL"> DISPLAY-TEXT </a>

+        where URL is the link and DISPLAY-TEXT is what gets displayed on the page which can be clicked.

 Note: a tag once opened must closed to resemble a valid HTML code.
 Eg. a paragraph tag starts with `<p>` and must end with `</p>`.
 This is true for all elements of html.